stevenwaterman/Lexoral/PRIVACY.md

 Your data is only accessible to users logged in to your account.

 Most processing is performed on servers in the United Kingdom, though this processing is orchestrated using servers in the Netherlands.
-Your audio and transcripts are processed only within the United Kindom.
+Your audio and transcripts are processed only within the United Kingdom.

 ## What are your Data Protection rights?